hjfitz/hjfitz.github.io/src/pages/pages/2020-02-12--uses/index.md

 * **Trello:** I use this to organise different projects.
 Not everybody has access to Notion.

 * **iTerm 2:** It's a terminal.

+# Other Gear

+And that's pretty much it.
+I keep a pretty minimal digital footprint.
+I like to keep some 'stuff' with me.
+This ventures more from DEDC to pure EDC:

+* **Phone:** iPhone XR.
+Two of them, one for work and one for home.
+"It just werks" but I'd like something that I can tinker with again.
+I want to move back to Android, but the Apple phone has a far superior user experience.
+It also has Airpods and who wants to faff with connecting through traditional bluetooth anymore?

+* **Watch:** Seiko 5 (SNKS73).
+Ol' reliable.
+It's automatic and has some great horological history.
+I want to write more about this later though, so I'll hold off.
+I've also got a Casio W-59; it's a few quid more than the classic F-91W, but it's 50m water resistant.
+10/10 beater watch.

+* **Charging:** I carry a cheap 10Ah battery pack that'll do my iPhones a few times over, as well as a Mu folding charger.
+This is a great bit of kit.